shankrish1001/java-microservices/README.md

 This approach involves building a larger system as a collection of small, independent, and loosely coupled services, each focusing on a specific business capability.

-zipkin:
+//zipkin:
+//implementation 'io.micrometer:micrometer-tracing-bridge-brave'
+//implementation 'io.zipkin.reporter2:zipkin-reporter-brave'
-docker run -d --name zipkin -p 9411:9411 openzipkin/zipkin
+//docker run -d --name zipkin -p 9411:9411 openzipkin/zipkin

 Monitoring:
 Run Prometheus as Docker image.